Central African Republic: Geography

 The Central African Republic is a landlocked nation within the interior of the African continent.
 It is bordered by Cameroon, Chad, Sudan, South Sudan, the Democratic Republic of the Congo, and the Republic of the Congo.
-The country lies between latitudes 2° and 11°N, and longitudes 14° and 28°E.
+It lies between latitudes 2° and 11°N, and longitudes 14° and 28°E.

-Much of the country consists of flat or rolling plateau savanna approximately 500 m above sea level.
-In addition to the Fertit Hills in the northeast of the Central African Republic, there are scattered hills in the southwest regions.
+At 622984 km2, the Central African Republic is the world's 44th-largest country.
+Much of the country consists of a flat or rolling plateau savanna approximately 500 m above sea level.
+In addition to the Fertit Hills in the northeast, there are scattered hills in the southwest.
 In the northwest is the Yade Massif, a granite plateau with an altitude of 1143 ft.
 The Central African Republic contains six terrestrial ecoregions: Northeastern Congolian lowland forests, Northwestern Congolian lowland forests, Western Congolian swamp forests, East Sudanian savanna, Northern Congolian forest-savanna mosaic, and Sahelian Acacia savanna.

-At 622984 km2, the Central African Republic is the world's 44th-largest country.

 Much of the southern border is formed by tributaries of the Congo River; the Mbomou River in the east merges with the Uele River to form the Ubangi River, which also comprises portions of the southern border.
-The Sangha River flows through some of the western regions of the country, while the eastern border lies along the edge of the Nile River watershed.
+The Sangha River flows through some of the western regions of the country, while the eastern border lies along the edge of the Nile watershed.

-Around 36% of the country is covered by forest, with the densest parts generally located in the southern regions.
+Around 36% of the country is covered by forest, with the densest forest in the south.
 The forests are highly diverse and include commercially important species of Ayous, Sapelli, and Sipo.
 The deforestation rate is about 0.4% per annum, and lumber poaching is commonplace.
 The Central African Republic had a 2018 Forest Landscape Integrity Index mean score of 9.28/10, ranking it seventh globally out of 172 countries.

 In 2008, Central African Republic was the world's least light pollution affected country.

-The focal point of the Bangui Magnetic Anomaly, one of the largest magnetic anomalies on Earth, is located within the country's capital.
+The focal point of the Bangui magnetic anomaly, one of the largest magnetic anomalies on Earth, is located in the capital.